hadihammad/HadiWalletProject/README.md

 ```

 - money will store in *number* but the double quotation is important.
+- URI mean the link is not fixed like the URL.

 # Add money or transfer to IBAN